 There is also an opportunity for banks to join the Libra consortium, gain deeper insights into the changing landscape, and help shape the future.

 Over time partnering with tech giants may make sense—this could mean offering compliance and credit risk assessment services locally, and local physical points of presence.

 Banks could do something really interesting and build some new services around Libra — how about a global secondary market for securities?
 There’s no fundamental reason why anyone, anywhere with Libra who has been properly on-boarded shouldn’t be able to go online and in 10 minutes acquire some tokens that provide all the risks and benefits of owning half an Apple share.

 While banks may struggle to be as lean and efficient as new entrants building on protocols like Libra, they can work on identifying those businesses that are succeeding, with a view to either acquisition or building close partnerships.

 Everything the tech giants are missing to become the most efficient providers of consumer financial services they can buy.
 Banks on the other hand also have plenty of capital but may struggle to do the same thing because of cultural barriers to innovation.

 The bigger winners, in this case, will be those that move before they are forced to and divert some dividends to genuinely invest in delivering open banking and new services, ahead of new entrants to the market.
 Banks need to plan for a world where most value exchange happens over open Web protocols.

-- The trend towards online-centric business models will continue, so banks must invest in automation and innovation, and be prepared to cannibalise their own revenue streams as well as becoming more lean in order to guarantee future market share.
-High street banking models will continue to become less sustainable in the face of online focused competition and a new generation of ‘digital native’ consumers.
+Banks must invest in automation and innovation, and be prepared to cannibalise their own revenue streams as well as becoming more lean in order to guarantee future market share.
+High street banking models will continue to become less sustainable in the face of online-focused competition and a new generation of ‘digital native’ consumers.